OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

         default: None

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Camera to use for this output.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Camera to use for this output.
 If not specified, defaults to the primary camera.</p>

     <h3>channel_format</h3>